BDC Hamburger Icon

 7. Influencers help your business earn consumer trust and loyalty.

 When an influencer endorses you strategically, consumers associate the influencer’s trustworthiness with your brand.
-Eventually, they may also become loyal to your brand if they get what they expect.
+If all goes well, their devotion to the influencer may also translate into customer loyalty to your brand.

 8. Influencers boost your chances of going viral.